NFL mock draft 2024: Quarterback Caleb Williams might go first to Patriots - UPI.com

 The 2024 scouting combine will be held from Feb.
 29 through March 3 in Indianapolis.
 Additional workouts, college pro days and NFL team visits will take place in the weeks after the combine, leading up to the draft.

-My mocked first round features two trades, four quarterbacks, five wide receivers, six edge rushers, as well as defensive and offensive linemen, defensive backs and a tight end.
+My mocked first round features two trades, four quarterbacks, six wide receivers, six edge rushers, as well as defensive and offensive linemen, defensive backs and a tight end.

 2024 NFL mock draft 1.0